Selkies are sea creatures from Irish and Scandinavian folklore possessing the ability to transform from seals to human beings while on land.

 SELKIE is a beautifully shot and well-acted narrative metaphor for the soul-crushing effect of being involved in an unhealthy relationship.

-What also makes this short film remarkable is it relays the emotional beats of the story without a word of dialogue spoken - except for the fisherman’s opening monologue.
+What also makes this short film remarkable is that it relays the emotional beats of the story without a word of dialogue spoken - except for the fisherman’s opening monologue.